bruno-f-cruz/harp_demos/README.md

 - Connect a Harp Behavior board.
 - Connect an LED to `DOPort0` (or just use the poke board).
 Connect a noseport to `DIPort0` (or just use the poke board).
 Connect a speaker to `DO0`.
+- Connect an optional second LED to `LED1`.
+This will mimic optogenetic stimulation.
+Opto stimulation is automatically triggered when the led light is turned on or can be manually triggered using the button in the `Visualizer` node.
 - Set the COM port
 - Run the workflow
 - Open the visualizers by double clicking the `Visualizer` node.